-ELECTION OR RETURN OF CONSTITUENCY MEMBER
+ELECTION AND RETURN OF CONSTITUENCY MEMBER

-Provision applied Modification Section 120 (method of questioning parliamentary election) Section 121 (presentation and service of parliamentary election petition) Section 122 (time for presentation or amendment of parliamentary election petition) Section 123 (constitution of election court and place of trial) Section 125 (judges' expenses and reception: Scotland) Section 126 (attendance of House of Commons shorthand writer) In subsection (1) for the words from the beginning to "deputy" substitute "A shorthand writer".
+Section 120 (method of questioning parliamentary election) Section 121 (presentation and service of parliamentary election petition) Section 122 (time for presentation or parliamentary election petition) Section 122 (time for presentation or amendment of parliamentary election petition) Section 123 (constitution of election court and place of trial) Scotland) In paragraph (b) for "the Treasury, out of moneys provided by Parliament" substitute "the Scottish Ministers, out of the Scottish Consolidated Fund".
+In subsection (1) for the words from the beginning to "deputy" substitute "A shorthand writer".
 In subsection (2) for "Speaker" substitute "Clerk of the Scottish Parliament".
-Section 136 (security for costs)

-Section 137 (petition at issue)

-Provision applied Modification

-Section 138 (list of petitions)

-Section 139 (trial of petition) In subsection (3) the words from "the acceptance" to "notwithstanding", in the third place where it occurs, shall be omitted.

-In subsection (6), the reference to the parliamentary election rules shall be construed as a reference to the Scottish Parliamentary Election Rules.
+Section 136 (security for costs) Section 137 (petition at issue) Section 138 (list of petitions) In subsection (3) the words from "the acceptance" to "notwithstanding", in the third place where it occurs, shall be omitted.
+6 In subsection (6), the reference to the parliamentary election rules shall be construed as a reference to the Scottish Parliamentary Election Rules.
 Section 140 (witnesses) Omit subsection (6).

-In subsection (7), omit the words "Subsection (6) above does not apply to Scotland, and in Scotland".

-Section 141 (duty to answer relevant questions)

-Section 143 (expenses of witnesses)

-Section 144 (conclusion of trial of parliamentary election petition) In subsections (2), (4) and (6), for "Speaker" substitute "Clerk of the Scottish Parliament".
+Provision applied Modification In subsection (7), omit the words "Subsection (6) above does not apply to Scotland, and in Scotland".
+Section 141 (duty to answer relevant questions) Section 143 (expenses of witnesses) Section 144 (conclusion of trial of parliamentary election petition) In subsections (2), (4) and (6), for "Speaker" substitute "Clerk of the Scottish Parliament".
 Omit subsections (5) and (7).
 Section 146 (special case for determination of High Court) In subsection (2) for "Speaker" substitute "Clerk of the Scottish Parliament".

-Section 147 (withdrawal of petition)

-Section 154 (costs of petition)

-Section 155 (neglect or refusal to pay costs)

-Section 156 (further provision as to costs)

-Provision applied Modification Section 157 (appeals and jurisdiction) Omit subsections (1), (4), (6) and (8).
-For subsection (2) substitute- "(2) Subject to the provisions of this Act and the rules made under it, the principles, practice and rules on which election courts act in dealing with parliamentary election petitions shall be observed, so far as appropriate having regard to the different system of election, by the Court of Session and election court in the case of Scottish parliamentary election petitions.".
+Section 147 (withdrawal of petition) Section 154 (costs of petition) Section 155 (neglect or refusal to pay costs) Section 156 (further provision as to costs) Section 157 (appeals and jurisdiction) Omit subsections (1), (4), (6) and (8).
+For subsection (2) substitute- "(2) Subject to the provisions of this Act and the rules made under it, the principles, practice and rules on which election courts act in dealing with parliamentary election petitions shall be observed so far as appropriate having regard to the differen system of election, by the Court of Session and election court in the case of Scottish parliamentary election petitions."
 In subsection (7), omit the words from the beginning to "omitted, but".
-Section 158 (report as to candidate guilty of corrupt or illegal practice) Section 159 (candidate reported guilty of corrupt or illegal practice) Section 160 (persons reported personally guilty of corrupt or illegal practices) In subsection (4), after "Commons", in each place where it occurs, insert "or the Scottish Parliament".
-Omit subsection (6).
+Section 158 (report as to candidate guilty of corrupt or illegal practice) Section 159 (candidate reported guilty of corrupt or illegal practice) Section 160 (persons reported personally guilty of corrupt or illegal practices) In subsection (4), omit paragraph (a)(i) and, after "Commons" in each place where it occurs, insert "of the Scottish Parliament".
+Omit subsections (4A) and (6).
 Section 161 (justice of the peace) Section 162 (member of legal and certain other professions) Section 163 (holder of licence or certificate under Licensing Acts) Section 164 (avoidance of election for general corruption etc.)